-Rescuing a dog, either from a shelter, a foster home, or from the street is an exciting, stressful, confusing, frustrating and eminently fulfilling experience.
-As a reader of this article, I’m going to make the bold assumption that you are either considering it or have already done it.
-How to introduce a new dog into your life is something we are asked frequently by friends so we created this article to help them and others.
+Rescuing a dog, either from a shelter, a foster home, or from the street, is an exciting, stressful, confusing, frustrating, and eminently fulfilling experience.
+Since you’re reading this, I’m assuming that you are considering it or have already done it.
+How to introduce a new dog into your life is something we are asked frequently by friends, so we created this article to help them and others.

-My wife and I have rescued quite a few over the years so we wanted to put this article together as a means of helping those that are working through some aspect of a rescue, adoption, or fostering.
+My wife and I have rescued quite a few over the years, so we wanted to put this article together as a means of helping those that are working through some aspect of rescue, adoption, or fostering.

 A word of caution – rescuing, adopting, fostering a dog is not for the faint of heart and should not be considered lightly.

 The new addition to your family is every bit as demanding as a new baby(we’ve had babies, grandbabies, and dogs, and it’s a toss-up which is toughest to raise).

 This innocent little character will cause you to laugh and cry, give you fits of hysteria and bouts of depression, increase your exercise level and your stress level, teach you the meanings of all the different colors of dog poop, lead you to read books you never considered before, and all the while doing so with a cute “tilt the head” look that you just can’t help but love.

 It’s an investment in time, money, and energy that should not be underestimated.

 Good food, shots, and other vet bills, exercise, and love.
 That’s what it takes, and some of that costs money.

 It is a labor of love (with huge rewards) that you have to be prepared for.

 Don’t step into this lightly.
 You’re doing it for this guy: